GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 {% include figure.html img="BagOfWords.PNG" alt="Bag of words" caption="Natural Language Processing - tokenization" width="100%" %}

 #### Machine learning
 Machine learning is a branch of AI and process of teaching a computer system to recognise patterns in text without explicit human programming.
 Machine learning can be either unsupervised (with minimal human intervention) or supervised (with more human intervention).
 Explore machine learning from [Heath, 2020](https://www.zdnet.com/article/what-is-machine-learning-everything-you-need-to-know/).
-Analysis using Machine learning includes topic modelling, and Naive Bayes Classification.
+Analysis using Machine learning includes topic modelling, and Naive Bayes Classification, which are detailed below.

 ## Common types of Computational analysis